Occupational Noise-Induced Hearing Loss

 Entitlement to health care and/or permanent disability benefits will be considered:

-1) when the average hearing loss of the four speech frequency levels (500, 1,000, 2,000, and 3,000 Hertz) in the ANSI or ISO audiometer standards is at least 35 decibels in the worse ear and at least 25 decibels in the better ear
+1. when the average hearing loss of the four speech frequency levels (500, 1,000, 2,000, and 3,000 Hertz) in the ANSI or ISO audiometer standards is at least 35 decibels in the worse ear and at least 25 decibels in the better ear, or

-Using the Hearing Loss Permanent Disability Rating Schedule, the decibel measurement of hearing loss is converted to a percentage, which represents the amount of permanent disability.
+Using the permanent disability rating schedule for hearing loss below, the decibel measurement of hearing loss is converted to a percentage, which represents the amount of permanent disability.
 The level of rating is not influenced by any improvement in hearing attained through use of a hearing aid(s).

 Permanent disability entitlement is considered to begin on the date notification of the claim is received by the WSIB, however, an entitlement date may be altered if hearing loss prior to that date can be clinically established and confirmed by the adjudicator.